- Bow Valley Insider

 “We currently have 43 active job postings, which is higher than this time last year,” a representative from Basecamp Resorts said, attributing the increase largely to expansion, including the opening of the Everwild Canmore Nordic Spa & Hotel and additional hiring across departments such as housekeeping, food service and corporate roles.

 The increase in job postings reflects a broader trend across the region.
-A fall 2025 labour market review from the Job Resource Centre found job postings in the Bow Valley rose 12% between May and October compared with the previous year, even as the available workforce tightened amid high housing costs and fewer international workers available to employers.
+A fall 2025 labour market review from the Job Resource Centre found postings in the Bow Valley rose 12% between May and October compared with the previous year, even as the available workforce tightened amid high housing costs and fewer international workers available to employers following changes to federal temporary foreign worker programs.

 Employers say hiring remains challenging, with converting applicants into long-term staff an ongoing issue.